 In this course, students will read and write on a daily basis.
 Text studies focus on the comparing and contrasting of universal themes in contemporary and traditional works from a variety of cultures and countries, including traditional British works.
-Students will analyze the effects of literary devices in literary non-fiction, expository, and persuasive texts, and will conduct an advanced study of media literacy, including the development of a visual media.
+Students will analyze the effects of literary devices in literary nonfiction, expository, and argumentative texts.
 The course emphasizes self-selected texts and collaborative discussions focused on student-directed comprehension, interpretation, and analysis work.
-Students will develop multi-draft and multi-page essays, including an argument essay, interpretive response, and philosophy essay.
+Students will write multi-page essays (expository and argumentative) in a writing workshop environment.
+Research study includes instruction in creating a research plan, synthesizing information, and organizing ideas.